One Day in Lisbon: What to See (+Itinerary & Walking Map)

 Exploring Alfama

-We walked towards the Cathedral of Lisbon (Sé de Lisboa) and watched the famous Lisbon tram 28 make its way through the steep narrow streets and the busy traffic…
+We walked toward Lisbon Cathedral (Sé de Lisboa) and watched the famous Lisbon Tram 28 make its way through the steep, narrow streets and heavy traffic…

 Famous Lisbon tram 28 passing the Se Cathedral